1066/enum_scripts/README.md

 bad - list all all Disallow robots.txt directories that received any other response code than a 200 OK response.

-all - Download all robots.txt directories that recieved a 200 OK response code.
+download all - Download all robots.txt directories that recieved a 200 OK response code.

 ## Subdomain Scraper